phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

   grant access rights to software testers, with the option for them to automatically download the latest version of the app.

-* Remote Debugging Tools shows how to configure PhoneGap&nbsp;Build's debugging options, or use a custom debug server.
+* Remote Debugging Tools shows how to configure PhoneGap Build's debugging options, or use a custom debug server.

 * Remote Build Errors shows how to overcome several problems you may encounter when compiling a PhoneGap project remotely.

-* The PhoneGap Build API details how an application can communicate with the PhoneGap&nbsp;Build service to compile PhoneGap projects.
+* The PhoneGap Build API details how an application can communicate with the PhoneGap Build service to compile PhoneGap projects.

 ## Adding an App